elisemercury/Duplicate-Image-Finder/README.md

 difPy does not compare images based on their hashes.
 It compares them based on their tensors i. e. the image content - this allows difPy to **not only search for duplicate images, but also for similar images**.

+difPy leverages Python's multiprocessing capabilities and is therefore able to perform at high performance even on large datasets.

 :notebook: For a **detailed usage guide**, please view the official **[difPy Usage Documentation](https://difpy.readthedocs.io/)**.

 ## Table of Contents